KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/README.md

 surface.

-Atomistic molecular dynamics simulations were used to investigate the interaction of a faceted 5 nm gold nanoparticle with seven lipid types:
+Atomistic molecular dynamics simulations were used to investigate the interaction of a faceted 5 nm gold nanoparticle with lipids.

-- DOPC
-- DSPC
-- POPC
-- DPPC
-- DOPE
-- DOPA
-- DOTAP

-These lipids represent differences in:

-- Headgroup identity
-- Headgroup charge
-- Charge distribution
-- Acyl-chain length
-- Tail saturation
-- Lipid phase behaviour

 The analysis workflows in this repository were used to characterise the number, organisation, spatial distribution, packing, and mobility of